Chirag-ahir/JAVA-All-Basic/README.md

 What is System.out.println()? <br>
 In Java, System.out.println() is a statement which prints the argument passed to it.
 Where System is the class name.
 The out is an instance of the System class.
 The println() method display results on the monitor.

+What is System.in in Java?<BR>
+System.in is an InputStream which is typically connected to keyboard input of console programs.

 New keyword - In java, New keyword is basically used for creating objects.
 It allocates memory for an object.

 Extend keyword - The extends keyword indicates that you are making a new class that derives from an existing class.
 The meaning of "extends" is to increase the functionality.

-What is Method in JAVA ? <br>
-A method is a block of code which only runs when it is called.
-You can pass data, known as parameters, into a method.

-What is System.in in Java?<BR>
-System.in is an InputStream which is typically connected to keyboard input of console programs.

 What is JAR File ?<br>
 A Java™ ARchive (JAR) file is a file format that combines many files into one.

 DataType : A data type, in programming, is a classification that specifies which type of value a variable has and what type of mathematical, relational or logical operations can be applied to it without causing an error.

+Variable : Variable is a reserved location in a memory to store some value.<br>

-<b>Three types of variables in JAVA</b>
+**Three types of variables in JAVA**

-1. Local variables are declared in methods, constructors, or blocks.
+> Local variables are declared in methods, constructors, or blocks.

-2. Instance variables are declared in a class, but outside a method, constructor or any block.
+> Instance variables are declared in a class, but outside a method, constructor or any block.

-3. Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.
+> Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.

 What is Constructor ?<br>
 A constructor in Java is a special method that is used to initialize objects.
 The constructor is called when an object of a class is created.